Testosterone Therapy Helps Men with Low-T Ward Off Prostate Cancer

 Furthermore, men taking Prescription Testosterone were more likely to catch cancer in the earliest stages and were much less likely to experience the condition in its later, more dangerous stages.

 The control group experienced prostate cancer forty percent more often than the Low-T Treatment Group.
 This study involved nearly 40,000 patients, just over 10,000 of which took Prescription Testosterone.
-Patients were followed a bit over five years on average.
+Patients were followed for a bit over five years on average.

 Agents from the Institute of Urology and Andrology compared results from prostate biopsy exams.

-They found that men utilizing Bio-Identical Testosterone experienced Prostate Cancer at around 1/3rd of the rate of the control group, among men who had undergone a prostate biopsy.
+They found that men utilizing Bio-Identical Testosterone experienced Prostate Cancer at around 1/3rd of the rate of the control group among men who had undergone a prostate biopsy.

-Eugonadal males had a Prostate Cancer rate less than control, but more than the experimental group.
+Eugonadal males had a Prostate Cancer rate less than control but more than the experimental group.
 Men taking Testosterone also had significantly less severe Prostate Cancer when detected.

 Reference